AppField/media-analysis-pipeline/README.md

 ![alt text](etc/deployment.png "Deployment Diagramm")

 #### Workflow
-All of the workflow for getting the data, transforming it, saving raw data aswell as transformed and finally storing it in ElasticSearch for analysis, is managed by Apache Nifi.
+All of the workflow for getting the data, transforming it, saving raw data as well as transformed and finally storing it in ElasticSearch for analysis, is managed by Apache Nifi.

 ![alt text](etc/workflow.png "Workflow Diagramm")